-According to IAS 20.12 the deferred income represents amounts received from the Donor for which the related expense has not yet been incurred.
-Once the funds are expensed the deferred income is reduced with a corresponding recognition of revenue in the Statement of Activity.
+According to IAS 20.12, deferred income represents amounts received from the Donor for which the related expense has not yet been incurred.
+Once the funds are expensed, the deferred income is reduced with a corresponding recognition of revenue in the Statement of Activities.

-The deferred income includes other income receivable that has not yet been expensed and grants towards loan interest received that have not been expensed.
+Deferred income includes other income receivable that has not yet been expensed and grants towards loan interest received that have not yet been expensed.